Andrew Montour

 Andrew Montour (c.
-1710 – 1772), also known as Sattelihu, Eghnisara, and Henry, was an important mixed interpreter and negotiator in the Virginia and Pennsylvania backcountry in the latter half of the 18th century.
+1710 – 1772), also known as Sattelihu, Eghnisara, and Henry, was an important interpreter and negotiator in the Virginia and Pennsylvania backcountry in the latter half of the 18th century.
 He was of Oneida and Algonquin ancestry, with a French grandfather.
 Historian James Merrell estimated his birth year as 1720.
 Likely born in his mother's village of Otstonwakin (near current Montoursville, Pennsylvania), he later led the village in the 18th century before settling further west.

 Montour was commissioned as a captain in 1754 by Pennsylvania officials during the French and Indian War.
 He also commanded raiding parties in Ohio in 1764 during Pontiac's War (1763–1766) at the behest of Sir William Johnson, British superintendent of Indian Affairs.
 His son John Montour later became recognized as an interpreter and negotiator, serving with rebel forces during the American Revolutionary War.

 Early life and education

 Montour was likely born in Otstawonkin, a native Lenape village located at the mouth of Loyalsock Creek on the West Branch Susquehanna River, about 1720.
 His mother was known as Madame Montour and was a well-known, influential interpreter, and his father was Carondawanna, otherwise known as Robert Hunter, an Oneida war chief based in New York.
 He was primarily of Native American ancestry, though his maternal grandfather was a French fur trader.

 In 1729, when Andrew was young, his father was killed during a raid on the southern Catawba tribe.

 Growing up in a polyglot world, he developed his mother's gift for languages, speaking French, English, Lenape (Delaware), Shawnee, and at least one of the Iroquois languages, likely Oneida.